 While you don’t have to be super-tech-savvy, you’ll need to keep any eye on the details

 While setting up content monetization last year for one of our properties was easy, a few factors tripped us up, and delayed our ambition to expand upon our experiment.
 A staff member left, and for a few months there was no technical owner of the Coil implementation on our site.
 So when our wallet provider discontinued support for Web Monetization, we were caught by surprise and had to scramble to create an account with a new provider, which needed its own internal compliance and legal review.
 We see this as something to watch out for in larger organizations, where responsibilities for vendor/platform selection, legal/compliance, and technical implementation may be held by different teams.
 If you’re a solo creator implementing Web Monetization on your own site, you’re less likely to run into these issues.
-With this problem behind us, we’re happy to report that we are working to implement Coil sitewide (want to join our team and help us?)
+With this problem behind us, we’re happy to report that we are working to implement Coil sitewide.)

 Our next steps, beyond experimenting with Coil, are to implement future web monetization platforms across our site, and continue participating in the wider conversation around the benefits of alternative income models for content creators.
 We’ll be working closely with two of our Mozilla Fellows looking at the economics of the web: Amber Case and Matt Mankins.